EJJ04/ejj_prison/README.md

 ### Server Exports

-The exports can be used in three different ways depending on your needs:
+The server exports can be used in multiple ways depending on your needs:

 #### 1. Regular Player Usage
 ```lua